Bernardo-MG/docs-maven-skin/src/site/markdown/usage.md

 ## Sample site.xml

-The sking supports several standard descriptors, along a bunch of exclusive options.
+The skin makes use of several standard descriptors, and a few exclusive ones.

-For more details check the [suported site descriptors][site_descriptor] and the [custom site descriptors][custom_site_descriptor].
+For more details check the [supported site descriptors][site_descriptor] and the [custom site descriptors][custom_site_descriptor].

-The following shows a sample site.xml file useful as a base for most sites:
+The following example for a site.xml file will be useful for most sites:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>